LuiseFreese/mermaid/docs/DEVELOPER.md

 ### Supported Mermaid Types → Dataverse Types

-> **Note:** The tool supports all Dataverse field types except choice/picklist, because Mermaid syntax does not support specifying choice fields or their options.
+> **Note:** The tool supports syntax for choice/picklist fields using the `choice(Option1,Option2)` format, but there are limitations with creating global choice sets in some Dataverse environments.
 For all other types, use the Dataverse logical type name as the Mermaid field type.

 | Mermaid Type / Alias      | Dataverse Type                | Status      | Notes |
 |--------------------------|-------------------------------|-------------|-------|